Eduard Atuesta

 Eduard Andrés Atuesta Velasco (born 18 June 1997) is a Colombian professional footballer who plays as a central or defensive midfielder for Major League Soccer club Orlando City.

+Atuesta is a product of the Independiente Medellín academy, with whom he made his senior debut in 2016.
+In 2018, Atuesta was loaned to Major League Soccer club Los Angeles FC, and at the conclusion of the season he was acquired permanently.
+The following season, Atuesta helped Los Angeles FC win their first Supporters' Shield.
+In 2022, Atuesta transferred to Série A club Palmeiras, with whom he helped win that year's Recopa Sudamericana, Série A, and Campeonato Paulista titles.

+Atuesta's playing time sharply declined after his initial success, and in 2024 he returned to Los Angeles FC on loan.
+While on loan with Los Angeles FC, he helped win the club's first ever U.S. Open Cup.
+Atuesta briefly returned to his parent club following the expiration of his loan, but signed with Orlando City in February 2025.
+In addition to his club career, Atuesta made two appearances with the Colombia national team in 2022.

 Club career

 Independiente Medellín

 Atuesta made his senior debut in the Copa Colombia when he started in a 5–1 victory over Envigado FC on 13 April 2016.
 Later that season, Atuesta made his league debut in the Torneo Finalización when he came on as a 55th-minute substitute for Juan David Cabezas in a 1–1 draw with Jaguares de Córdoba on 18 September.
 Three days later, Atuesta made his international debut in the Copa Sudamericana when he came on as a 63rd-minute substitute for John Édison Hernández in a 2–0 victory over Brazilian club Santa Cruz.

 In the 2017 season, Atuesta became a regular starter for the club as Independiente Medellín were defending Torneo Apertura champions for the first time since 2004.
 Independiente Medellín made it to the final of the 2017 Copa Colombia, allowing Atuesta his first chance to win a trophy as part of the squad, but the club would lose 3–1 to Atlético Junior on aggregate.

 In the 2018 season, Atuesta made just one appearance for the club, a 3–0 victory over Atlético Huila on 3 February.